ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ## Find all countries which have more than 10,000,000 Covid cases

-Let's define a function which will filter out the records which have values higher than 100,000 for `cases` field.
+Let's define a function, which will filter out the records, which have values higher than 100,000 for the `cases` field.

 ```ballerina
 public function filterCountriesByCases(table<CovidEntry> dataTable, decimal noOfCases) returns string[] {